-The Orang Asli Craft Museum in Kuala Lumpur displays the arts and crafts of the Orang Asli people, native people who live mostly in rural areas throughout the Peninsula of Malaysia.
-The museum describes how 18 separate tribes of Orang Asli are divided into three major groups, the Negrito, the Senai and the Proto Malay.
+The Orang Asli Craft Museum in Kuala Lumpur exhibits the arts and crafts of the indigenous people, who live predominantly in rural areas throughout Malaysia's Peninsular.
+The museum explains how the 18 distinct Orang Asli tribes are divided into three main groups: the Negrito, the Senai, and the Proto Malay.

-MinNature Malaysia opened in November 2016 after eight years of planning, fundraising, designing and construction.
-Initially, it had occupied a huge 17,000 sq ft area in Subang Jaya, but in July 2020 it moved to the far more centrally situated Sungei Wang Plaza in Bukit Bintang.
-It is the largest permanent indoor miniature and train display in Asia and the third-largest in the world.
-The eye for detail which has been given by MinNature 3D printers is quite remarkable.
+After eight years of planning, fundraising, designing, and building, MinNature Malaysia opened in November 2016.
+It had previously occupied a massive 17,000 sq ft space in Subang Jaya, but in July 2020 it relocated to the far more centrally located Sungei Wang Plaza in Bukit Bintang.
+It is Asia's largest permanent indoor miniature and train show, and the world's third-largest.
+The attention to detail given by MinNature 3D printers is very impressive.

-Formerly known as the Selangor Club Padang or simply the "Padang”, was used as the cricket green of the Selangor Club.
-The Union Flag was lowered and the Malayan flag was hoisted at this very spot at midnight on 31 August 1957 as Malaya declared independence from the British rule.
-Located in front of the Sultan Abdul Samad Building, Merdeka Square (Dataran Merdeka) is unquestionably Malaysia's best-known location.
-It's the core of KL's history.
+Previously known as the Selangor Club Padang or simply the "Padang," it served as the Selangor Club's cricket green.
+At midnight on August 31, 1957, the Union Flag was lowered and the Malayan flag was hoisted at this exact location as Malaya proclaimed independence from British rule.
+Merdeka Square (Dataran Merdeka), located in front of the Sultan Abdul Samad Building, is unquestionably Malaysia's most well-known venue.
+It is at the heart of Kuala Lumpur's history.

-Far beyond the hustle and bustle of Chinatown and a little farther down Petaling Street lies Kwai Chai Hong, a somewhat secret alley that transports you back to the past.
-Beautiful murals illustrating the daily life of Chinese settlers back then adorn the walls of the carefully preserved storehouses here, while the charming dining rooms offer culinary treats that propel you to a gastronomical experience.
-This secret gem, wedged in century-old shops and busy streets, was opened in 2019
+Far beyond the hustle and bustle of Chinatown, a little further down Petaling Street, lies Kwai Chai Hong, a very hidden alley that transports you back in time.
+Beautiful murals depicting the everyday lives of Chinese settlers back then adorn the walls of the carefully preserved storehouses here, while the charming dining rooms offer culinary treats that will take you on a gastronomical journey.
+This hidden gem, tucked between century-old shops and busy streets, debuted in 2019.

 Previously, this was the residence of His Majesty Yang di-Pertuan Agong and His Majesty Raja Permaisuri Agong (1957-2011).
 When the royal family relocated to the new National Palace, the Old National Palace was transformed into a museum known as the Royal Museum and opened to the public on 1 February 2013.
 The construction of this two-storey building was the imaginative brainchild of a well-known architectural firm in Singapore, Swan and MacLaren.

-The ancient Mah Meri tribe is one of the 18 native groups living in Peninsular Malaysia.
-They are commonly considered as highly professional mask makers; some of their handicrafts have been known to attract thousands of dollars.
-Pulau Carey is near to the hearts of the Mah Meri tribe who have built their homes on the island for many centuries.
-Today, the Mah Meri Cultural Village has become a place for all to learn about their community, heritage and history.
+The ancient Mah Meri tribe is one of Peninsular Malaysia's 18 indigenous tribes.
+They are widely regarded as highly skilled mask designers, with some of their creations fetching thousands of dollars.
+Carey Island is near to the hearts of the Mah Meri tribe, who have lived on the island for centuries.
+The Mah Meri Cultural Village is now a place where anyone can learn about their culture, heritage, and history.